 The Trustee will make periodic deposits to the credit of the Interest Account, at least 30 days before payment is due, of amounts determined or estimated to aggregate the full amount of each installment of interest which falls due upon Outstanding Senior Bonds on each regularly scheduled Interest Payment Date, and the reimbursement to all Credit Facility Providers for payments of interest on the Senior Bonds pursuant to Credit Enhancement Facilities.
-As a practice, the Trustee periodically transfers to the Issuing and Paying Agent money that represents interest on the EMCP because EMCP is Variable Rate Debt and interest due at maturity occurs at various times.
-This transfer occurs monthly, prior to the EMCP maturity dates, and does not relate to any scheduled Interest Payment Date.
+As a practice, the Trustee periodically transfers money from the Interest Account to the Issuing and Paying Agent because EMCP is Variable Rate Debt and interest is payable on various dates.
+This transfer occurs monthly and does not relate to any scheduled Interest Payment Date.